-Britain to toughen rules for terror convicts after London attack
+Britain to toughen terrorism rules after London attack

 LONDON (Reuters) - British Prime Minister Boris Johnson will set out tougher rules on releasing people convicted of terrorism offences after an Islamist attacker injured two people in a stabbing spree days after he was set free half way through his prison term.

-Sudesh Amman, who was jailed in 2018 for possession of terrorist documents and disseminating terrorist publications, was shot dead by police on Sunday after he went on the rampage with a stolen 10-inch (25 cm) knife on a busy London street.
+Sudesh Amman, jailed in 2018 for possession of terrorist documents and disseminating terrorist publications, was shot dead by police on Sunday after he went on the rampage with a stolen 10-inch (25 cm) knife on a busy London street.

-Amman had previously praised the Islamic State militant group, shared an online al-Qaeda magazine and encouraged his girlfriend to behead her parents.
+Amman had previously praised the Islamic State militant group, shared an online al Qaeda magazine and encouraged his girlfriend to behead her parents.

-Johnson said the government would announce fundamental changes to the system for dealing with those convicted of terrorism offences.
+Johnson said the government would announce fundamental changes in dealing with people convicted of terrorism offences.

 “Those measures will build upon the actions we have already put in place,” said his interior minister, Priti Patel.
 She said there would be legislation to end the early release from prison of counter-terrorism offenders.